 new questions & reminders

-Colorado guidelines for reopening are introducing new conversations with staff when you visit an indoor venue.
+Colorado guidelines introduce new conversations with staff when you visit a venue.
 You may be asked for information to help with contact tracing, or to verify your health through a few questions.
 Staff may remind you during your visit to maintain social distancing or do something in a new way than you’re used to doing it.
 These times are complex for everyone.
 We encourage everyone to be gracious with each other and open to the adjustments that are making it possible for venues and businesses to reopen in our community.